awsdocs/amazon-connect-admin-guide/doc_source/security-bp.md

 The AWS cloud provides flexible infrastructure and tools to support both sophisticated in cooperation with offerings and self\-managed centralized\-logging solutions\.
 This includes solutions such as Amazon OpenSearch Service and Amazon CloudWatch Logs\.

-Fraud detection and prevention for incoming contacts can be implemented by customizing Amazon Connect contact flows per the customer requirements\.
+Fraud detection and prevention for incoming contacts can be implemented by customizing Amazon Connect Flows per the customer requirements\.
 As an example, customers can check incoming contacts against previous contact activity in DynamoDB, and then take action, such as disconnecting a contact because they are a blocked contact\.

 ## Infrastructure protection<a name="infrastructureprotection"></a>